Philix27/rxedu_web/_books/sti.md

 https://www.plannedparenthood.org/learn/stds-hiv-safer-sex

-GOAL OF THERAPY:
+## GOAL OF THERAPY:

-•To cure or manage infectious diseases(where applicable)
+- To cure or manage infectious diseases(where applicable)

-•To resolve clinical symptoms
+- To resolve clinical symptoms

-•To prevent or reduce transmission to others
+- To prevent or reduce transmission to others

-•To educate patients on their disease, and its prevention
+- To educate patients on their disease, and its prevention

-•To prevent/ reduce resistance to antimicrobials
+- To prevent/ reduce resistance to antimicrobials

-•To promote safer sex behaviour
+- To promote safer sex behaviour

-•To identify barriers to adherence.
+- To identify barriers to adherence.

-Pharmaceutical care considerations:
+## Pharmaceutical care considerations:

-•Drug selection
-Criteria for the selection of STI drugs include: high efficacy (at least 95%) low cost acceptable toxicity and tolerance
+- Drug selection.
+Criteria for the selection of STI drugs include:
+- high efficacy (at least 95%)
+- low cost
+- acceptable toxicity and tolerance
-Adherence
+- Adherence
-organism resistance unlikely to develop or likely to be delayed single dose
+- organism resistance unlikely to develop or likely to be delayed
+- single dose
-Route of administration
+- Route of administration
-not contraindicated for pregnant or lactating women.
+- not contraindicated for pregnant or lactating women.
-Formulation type
+- Formulation type

 Prevention And Control Of STDs

-•Primary prevention
+## Primary prevention

-•Abstinence
+- Abstinence
-•Mutually faithful sexual relationship
+- Mutually faithful sexual relationship
-•Correct and consistent use of condoms
+- Correct and consistent use of condoms
-•Safer sex practices
+- Safer sex practices
-•Secondary prevention
+- Secondary prevention
-•Promoting STI care-seeking behaviour through:
+- Promoting STI care-seeking behaviour through:
-•Providing non-stigmatizing and non-discriminatory health services •Providing quality STls care
+- Providing non-stigmatizing and non-discriminatory health services
+- Providing quality STls care
-•Providing correct antimicrobial therapy for the STls syndrome
+- Providing correct antimicrobial therapy for the STls syndrome

-Prognosis:
+## Prognosis:

 Most STDs are curable if diagnosed early and properly treated Viral STDs cannot be cured but can be suppressed Important to treat partner(s) to prevent re-infection of the